 - Falsely and deceptively advertised the vaccine as safe.

-What are the side effects of Gardasil vaccine?
+What are the long term side effects of Gardasil vaccine?

 Gardasil contains a number of ingredients that are known to sometimes cause problems with the autoimmune system, including Amorphous Aluminum Hydroxyphosphate Sulfate (AAHS) and HPV LI-DNA fragments.

 These additives have been linked to problems with cognitive and motor functions, autoimmune reactions, increased blood brain barrier permeability, and macrophagic myofasciitis of the muscles.
 They are also believed to be able to block neuronal signaling, interrupt cell-to-cell communications, corrupt neuronal-glial interactions and interfere with synaptic transmissions, alter enzyme functions, impair protein functions and could alter DNA.